 Information Assurance, PhD—Advanced Entry

-A research-based, interdisciplinary PhD in Information Assurance combines a strong security technical foundation with a security policy and social sciences perspective.
+A research-based, interdisciplinary Doctor of Philosophy (PhD) in Information Assurance combines a strong security technical foundation with a security policy and social sciences perspective.
 It seeks to prepare graduates to advance the state-of-the-art of security in systems networks and the internet in industry, academia, and government.
 The interdisciplinary nature of the program distinguishes it from traditional doctoral degree programs in computer science, engineering, or social sciences and makes it unique in the Boston area.

 A path to a research-focused career coupled with depth in information assurance research at a leading institution, one of the earliest designees by NSA/DHS as a National Center of Academic Excellence in Information Assurance Research, Information Assurance/Cyber Defense, and Cyber Operations